Intent

 Before teaching each unit teachers will:

-• Plan opportunities to develop enquiry skills by asking historically valid questions about change, cause, similarity and difference, and the significance of events.
+- Plan opportunities to develop enquiry skills by asking historically valid questions about change, cause, similarity and difference, and the significance of events.

 During each unit teachers will:

-• Ensure each lesson has learning objective that pupils will be able to achieve through their work and will help them answer the Big Question.
+- Ensure each lesson has learning objective that pupils will be able to achieve through their work and will help them answer the Big Question.

-• At the beginning of each new history topic, teachers refer to classroom timelines to develop children’s understanding of chronology.
+- Refer to classroom timelines at the start of each lesson to develop children’s understanding of chronology.
 Each topic is introduced with reference to the chronology of previous topics (including those from previous years).

-• Pupils will be given the opportunity to understand how our knowledge of the past is constructed from a range of sources.
+- Give pupils the opportunity to understand how our knowledge of the past is constructed from a range of sources.

-• Develop the pupil’s use of historical language highlighting new vocabulary to pupils and displaying it in the classroom for them to use in future lessons.
+- Develop the pupil’s use of historical language highlighting new vocabulary to pupils and displaying it in the classroom for them to use in future lessons.

-• Provide pupils’ with opportunities to make links and use knowledge from other subjects, in particular extended writing opportunities.
+- Provide pupils with opportunities to make links and use knowledge from other subjects, in particular extended writing opportunities.

-• Provide pupils’ with opportunities develop their enquiry through analysing primary and secondary sources.
+- Provide pupils with opportunities develop their enquiry through analysing primary and secondary sources.

 At the end of each unit pupils will: